 tar cvf logs.tar log/

 Send the log files and the configuration files as attachments to firstname.lastname@example.org.
-If you have an open ticket for this particular problem, please keep the subject line containing the ticket id.
-If it’s a new problem, make sure the subject line does not contain an old ticket id.
+If you have an open ticket for this particular problem, please send the message as a reply to an email in that thread.
+If it’s a new problem, please make sure you send a new mail, and do not use the Reply function.